stanislaw/notes_on_software_engineering/README.md

 [Prima Materia](https://en.wikipedia.org/wiki/Prima_materia) state and only then thansform it into a something new.
 Metaphors similar to Prima Materia are "primordial soup" and "indifferentiated soup of ideas" (Eric Evans - DDD).

+### Mature automation

+Mature automation allows itself to be observed, inspected, and overridden.
+Even if something is automated and usually works well, there should always be a way to turn it off or adjust it when needed.
+Good automation is transparent – you can see what it is doing, understand how it works, troubleshoot problems, and make changes if necessary.
+In some situations, it is important to bypass automation entirely and take manual control or use an alternative path.
+Systems that do not allow this create unnecessary friction and risk.
+Automation should support people, not trap them.

 ### "Magic" is automation that is not adequate